 The 2006 Fergusson study illustrates this point.
-For total mental health problems, not just depression and suicidal ideation, the post-abortive young women had higher rates of problems compared to the other two groups, after controlling for numerous factors.
+For total mental health problems, not only depression and suicidal ideation, the post-abortive young women had higher rates of mental health problems compared to the other two groups, after controlling for numerous factors.